PieterHeijman/terminal-color-themes/README.md

 * Kenyan Sunset - Based on a photo of a beautiful sunset in Kenya
 * Vietnam - Based on a picture of green tea growing islands in a deep blue lake in Vietnam
+* Shibuya Crossing - Based on a night-time shot of Shibuya crossing in Tokyo, Japan